-KAISER PERMANENTE NORTHERN CALIFORNIA POST-MASTER'S FELLOWSHIP PROGRAMS IN SOCIAL WORK, MARRIAGE & FAMILY THERAPY, AND PROFESSIONAL CLINICAL COUNSELING
+KAISER PERMANENTE NORTHERN CALIFORNIA POST-MASTER'S FELLOWSHIP PROGRAMS

-POST-MASTER'S FELLOW INDIVIDUAL TRAINING CONTRACT
+ASW/AMFT/APCC FELLOW INDIVIDUAL TRAINING CONTRACT (rev. 7/2020)

+Training Year: Date:

+Consortium: Site:

+Fellow: Team:

+Primary Supervisor Name:

-Fellow Name: Date: Consortium: Training Year: Primary Supervisor: Training Site: Team(s): I. TRAINING PLANS FOR MINIMAL EXPERIENCE COM PETENCY AREAS List plan(s) for addressing all competency area(s) which fellow and on the Baseline Assessment of Competencies form: d supervisor have rated as "2" (Minimal Experience) on the Bassimo Assessment of competences form: II.
-COMPETENCY AREAS WHICH FELLOW HAS IDENT IFIED FOR ADDED FOCUS List all competency areas on which fellow wishes to focus during t III.
-TRAINING AGREEMENTS A. Primary Supervisor : I agree with the plan for to be my primary supervisor for my B. Secondary Supervisor : I agree with the plan for for my fellowship year. to be my secondary supervisor
+I. TRAINING PLANS FOR MINIMAL EXPERIENCE COMPETENCY AREAS

+List plan(s) for addressing all competency area(s) which fellow and supervisor have rated as "1" (Minimal Experience) on the Baseline Assessment of Competencies form, and which will be areas of focused training for fellow:

+II.
+COMPETENCY AREAS WHICH FELLOW HAS IDENTIFIED FOR ADDED FOCUS

+List all competency areas on which fellow wishes to focus during the training year:

+III.
+TRAINING AGREEMENTS

+A. Primary Supervisor: I agree with the plan for to be my primary supervisor for my fellowship year.
+My primary supervisor's role is to oversee my professional development and clinical work.

+B. Secondary Supervisor: I agree with the plan for supervisor for my fellowship year.

+to be my secondary